-- Foster the exchange of information between the professional and the avocational archaeologists.
+- Foster the exchange of information between the professional and the avocational archaeologist

 Many Pennsylvanians own archaeological collections.
 Some citizens consider themselves amateur archaeologists who search for and find Native American or Colonial Period artifacts.
 Others simply live on properties where professional archaeologists conduct investigations to identify previous sites of human activity before new development occurs.
 In either case, collections that preserve detailed information about where objects were discovered and what types of artifacts were found are extremely important.
 Archaeological collections often represent the only surviving evidence of Pennsylvania's prehistory and history and can provide new information about where, when, and how people lived in the past.
 You can preserve this information by keeping good records and recording the sites you find.

 It is important to preserve information on where prehistoric people lived and how they used the resources distributed across the landscape.
 In addition, when locations and artifacts are recorded with the Pennsylvania Archaeological Site Survey (PASS), these sites are more likely to be considered in the planning of state and federal projects and therefore more likely to be protected.
 For information on how to submit your site for listing in the Pennsylvania Archaeological Site Survey (PASS) files, visit our page on Recording Sites.

 Our brochure on Donating Collections (PDF) provides information on donating your artifact collections for long-term preservation at the State Museum of Pennsylvania.